GabrielKnight13/pressuredrop/README.md

  Simple GUI with kivy library

- So much help received from ChatGPT while preparing this simple program.
+ So much help received from ChatGPT while preparing this program.